Monday, December 26, 2011

 "I am at Moshe's"

 Interestingly enough, the same root is used in the verb used in Biblical language as the preposition used in modern language.
+If any of you would like to comment on anything that I have written about, please feel free to do so: gil@ulpanaviv.com

 Back to life…..
 This week in Ulpan has definitely been a week of "Goodbyes".
 Tamara, our right hand, has gone back to Europe for 6 weeks and Ruth, one of our long-term students who has been in Israel for the past 3 months, has also left for a couple of months.
 The big project that we are currently running in Northern Israel for students from Australia finishes this week and has been a great success; meaning Saray (TLV teacher) will be back in Ulpan full time as from next week.
 I couldn’t be happier but as she is my sister, I certainly won’t be telling her that!!!
 Also, this week two very nice students finished their courses here in TLV.
 How much can one teacher take?
 The comfort in all this I guess is that endings usually point to new beginnings…..